Haplogroup N-M231

 Haplogroup N (M231) is a Y-chromosome DNA haplogroup defined by the presence of the single-nucleotide polymorphism (SNP) marker M231.

 It is most commonly found in males originating from northern Eurasia.
 It also has been observed at lower frequencies in populations native to other regions, including parts of the Balkans, Central Asia, East Asia, and Southeast Asia.

+However, the basal paragroup N* has only been found in populations indigenous to China and Cambodia.
+Subclades of N-M231 have been found at low levels in Southeast Asia, the Pacific Islands, Southwest Asia and the Balkans.
+These factors tend to suggest that it originated in East Asia or Southeast Asia.

 Origins

 Haplogroup NO-M214 – its most recent common ancestor with its sibling, haplogroup O-M175 – is estimated to have existed about 36,800–44,700 years ago.